Phuket resorts review

 Activities here include tennis and snorkelling and there is a Jacuzzi for those who prefer their bubbles closer home.
 This is a child-friendly Phuket hotel well set-up for families with babysitting services too.
 Set apart from the main beach, the Amari Phuket maintains a small private stretch of sand.

 On the other side of the same headland on the pebbly Tri-Trang Beach are the spread-out 414-room Merlin Beach Resort with three pools, spa, and a children's club; and the graceful Baan Yin Dee Boutique Resort up on the hill.
 Baan Yin Dee is a stylish and small boutique resort with a dark-blue four-tier pool, Jacuzzi, children’s pool, traditional Thai massage, and several unabashedly Aman wannabe touches.
 It has utilised the space well and its three-storey accommodations with grey-slate Thai-sala roofs have a good interior finish with lots of burnished wood.
 It affords fine views of Patong Bay.
-Despite the lack of beach, it is easily one of the more interesting Phuket boutique resorts and scores reasonably well on dining.
+Despite the lack of beach, it is easily one of the more interesting boutique-style resorts and scores reasonably well on dining.
 The restaurant is set too close to the main road however with vans whizzing by, as is the pool, but the views and food more than compensate.

 Relax Bay, Karon Beach